On Feb. 22 in Las Vegas, lineal heavyweight champ Tyson Fury beat Deontay Wilder to claim the WBC belt.

 In terms of the mandatory challenger, a champion is supposed to make one title defense a year, but a step-aside fee can be negotiated so a voluntary championship can occur.

 The World Boxing Organization is the youngest sanctioning body of the four major titles.
 The WBO came into existence in 1988.
 However, it wasn't fully recognized as a major world title until 2004, when it got the final blessing from the WBC.
 Like the WBC in the heavyweight division, a champion has to defend the title once a year.
-For Joshua, the WBO mandatory hasn't been fulfilled.
+For Usyk, the WBO mandatory is Joe Joyce after he defeated Joseph Parker but no fight has been ordered yet.
 If he has to vacate the belt, the top two contenders would compete for the vacant championship.

 The WBO handbook says it rates its fights by the quality of competition, frequency of competition, positive television exposure, good relationship within the WBO community and no drug-related problems.